 See how our programs meet the VAPA Standards

-Schools may choose 1 to 3 forty-five minute interactive story theater assemblies to be presented depending on the needs of the school.
-Each performance is complete with set, costumes and props and presents four multicultural folktales and fables.
+Schools may choose up to three 45-minute interactive story theater assemblies to be presented to the school population.
+Each performance includes four multicultural folk tales and fables and is complete with set, costumes and props.
 All students participate in the final story, either on stage or in the audience.
 The assemblies give the students the opportunity to see literature presented in an alternative way and allows the children to learn themes, plot details and characterization through aural and visual cues.
 References to the performance are discussed during student workshops to illustrate various theatrical concepts.
 A Program Guide is sent to the school in advance of the performances to familiarize the teachers and students with the stories that will be presented.

-Parents are instructed about the importance of reading aloud to their children and their essential involvement in their child’s education.
+Parents embrace the importance of reading aloud to their children and their essential involvement in their child’s education.
 Discussions are facilitated about why it is necessary to have conversations with your children everyday and how storytimes at home develop comprehension, fluency and language acquisition.
 Vocal techniques are modeled to help parents develop expression and vocal variety.
 The parents then read aloud using story material that is provided with the assistance of the instructors.
-The academic benefits of reading aloud are enumerated as well as the fact that a positive bond is created between child and parent.
+We’ll conclude by discussing the proven academic benefits of reading aloud as well as how to support the positive bond that is created between child and parent.

 The Professional Development Workshop, Putting a Story on its Feet, examines how theater arts strategies can be integrated into curriculum to develop critical thinking and comprehension skills across all disciplines.
 Techniques are discussed that allow children to learn kinetically while improving collaborative skills and building confidence.
 Theater programming gives students and teachers an alternative approach to material that affords some students a chance to succeed in a new arena.
 By rehearsing and performing in the classroom, we are able to demystify the theater teaching process and validate classroom performances as excellent tools for exploring and creating art and communication.